 - More fat makes more Leptin and Estrogen to, make the entire cycle worse.

 - More insulin also drives up male hormones-makes the PCOS belly shape.

-Insulin resistance causes excess glucose in the bloodstream, and the body can not deal with this extra glucose.
-Chronic stress or high cortisol levels combined with insulin resistance causes more fat to be made, especially in the abdomen, due to more receptors for Cortisol in that area.
-The body produces this fat because it feels it is under a constant threat and must be ready with glucose stores for energy.
+Insulin resistance causes excess glucose in the bloodstream, and the body can not handle this extra glucose.
+Chronic stress or high cortisol levels combined with insulin resistance causes more fat, especially in the abdomen, due to more receptors for Cortisol in that area.
+The body produces this fat because it feels it is under constant threat and must be ready with glucose stores for energy.
 Leptin resistance stimulates the brain to crave sugary foods to get glucose quickly to get this extra glucose.

 What is a PCOS belly?